5 Tag Governance Tips Every Marketer Should Know

 With practically unlimited choice, enterprise marketers for large brands have been challenged with the growing complexity of the technology ecosystem.
 Now more than ever, marketers must coordinate with their company’s developers and IT department to get these solutions up and running.
 Enterprise tag management requires planning and collaboration – anything else and you risk functional breakdown and bad data.

-Does the marketer friendly tag management system exist?
+Does the marketer-friendly tag management system exist?

-Let’s address the marketing elephant in the room: although tag management systems are aggressively sold for their “ease of use” and “marketer friendly” interfaces, marketers themselves (the ones focused on campaign ROI targets) are generally ill-equipped to manage the TMS on large-scale eCommerce platforms.
+But let’s address the marketing elephant in the room: although tag management systems are aggressively sold for their “ease of use” and “marketer friendly” interfaces, marketers themselves (the ones focused on campaign ROI targets) are generally ill-equipped to manage the TMS on large-scale eCommerce platforms.

-The TMS is actually a powerful tool that can bring down a multi-billion dollar website in seconds and expose sensitive customer data at the same time.
 It takes a dedicated team of skilled practitioners, including tag management architects, Javascript developers and QA analysts, paired with rigorous tag governance and process to operate at scale.
 Marketers play a key role as business stakeholders and customers to the tag management team.
 And yes, marketers and ad agencies can and do own and operate tag management systems on smaller sites that do not risk losing millions of dollars if a tag breaks.

 Now that’s behind us, let’s focus on what you as marketers can do to help, rather than hinder your marketing efforts using tag management.
 As the number of marketing channels and campaigns increases, so does the number of tags, along with the number of resources to manage and execute those tags.
-The proliferation of third-party technologies on your website inevitably leads to slower page performance and can cause issues with data quality, which is often relied upon for accuracy of analytics, revenue reporting and commission payments to marketing affiliates and partners.

 In this post, we’ll discuss best practices in tag strategy and marketing tag management, including some of the key challenges and pitfalls of managing marketing tags, as well as a few tips for how you as marketers can support tag governance by reducing errors and broken data from tags, while also increasing the efficiency and ROI of your marketing programs.